Skip to main content

 "topo"Reserved for topology-based scheduling.Consult CoreWeave support before using this value.

-The "none" value name can be confusing.
-In Slurm’s --exclusive option, none means “exclusive mode is on, and the sharing override is none,” meaning no sharing is allowed.
+The "none" value name can be misread.
+In Slurm’s --exclusive option, none means “exclusive mode is on, and the sharing override is none,” meaning Slurm allows no sharing.
 It does not mean “no exclusivity.”

 GPU allocation

-GPU allocation is managed exclusively by Slurm through GRES.
+Slurm manages GPU allocation exclusively through GRES.
 The SUNK Pod Scheduler converts Pod GPU requests into Slurm GRES allocations, and Slurm assigns specific GPU indices to each job.
-Do not schedule GPU Pods through the standard Kubernetes scheduler on Slurm Nodes, as this bypasses Slurm’s GRES tracking and causes GPU conflicts.
+Don’t schedule GPU Pods through the standard Kubernetes scheduler on Slurm Nodes, because this bypasses Slurm’s GRES tracking and causes GPU conflicts.
 When scheduling GPU Pods, choose one of these approaches:

 • Full-Node exclusive with exclusive: "none" when the Pod uses all GPUs.